How Do I Value and Divide Stocks for a Divorce?

 Selling the Stocks

-Splitting the Investments
+Dividing the Investments

 You can split your stock holdings as necessary to achieve a fair division.
 One person can take all the stock in one company while another takes ownership of another company’s stock.
 Or you can split the number of shares equitably.

-There is no reason why you cannot each take 100 of the 200 shares of stock that are marital property or divide them in another way that ensures you get your fair share based on Colorado’s equitable distribution laws.
+If you have 200 shares, there is no reason why each of you can’t take 100 shares or divide them in another way that ensures you get your fair share according to Colorado’s equitable distribution laws.
+The division must include consideration of any tax consequences.

 Other Methods of Division